 Danish and Norwegian alphabet are allowed.
 The

-parameter is not given, which means
+replacement parameter is not given, which means

-the service will use the default value of true
+the service will use the default value of true and

 the strings will be picked with replacement, i.e., duplicates